boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Editing, committing changes to a GeoGig layer .............................................

-To edit a layer under GeoGig versioning, just do it normally, using the any of the available QGIS editing tools.
+To edit a layer under GeoGig versioning, use any of the available QGIS editing tools as usual.
 Once you are done editing and have saved them locally, you can transfer your changes to a GeoGig server repository.

-To transfer the layer local changes to the repository, right-click the edited layer in the :guilabel:`Layers panel` and selecting :menuselection:`GeoGig --> Sync layer to branch` from the context menu.
+To transfer the layer's local changes to the repository, right-click the edited layer in the :guilabel:`Layers panel` and selecting :menuselection:`GeoGig --> Sync layer to branch` from the context menu.
 The :guilabel:`Syncronize layer to repository branch` dialog will open.